 Transmission Operations and Maintenance

-NYPA protects New Yorkers by managing the electric power grid throughout its life cycle.
-This means ensuring regular repairs and improvements as transmission infrastructure ages.
-NYPA employees bring their expertise in advanced transmission technology, design, construction, operations, and maintenance to tackle and resolve issues promptly and efficiently.
-NYPA employees are your family, friends, and neighbors, and they work hard to maintain and protect the transmission system New Yorkers rely on every day.
+The NY Power Authority protects New Yorkers by managing the electric power grid throughout its life cycle, including ensuring regular repairs and improvements as transmission infrastructure ages.
+The NY Power Authority transmission team members bring their expertise in advanced transmission technology, design, construction, operations, and maintenance to tackle and resolve issues promptly and efficiently.
+The NY Power Authority employees are your family, friends, and neighbors, and they work hard to maintain and protect the transmission system New Yorkers rely on every day.

 - NYPA Real Estate: Supporting Safe Operations & Maintenance